swiftlang/swift-evolution/proposals/XXXX-unsaferawpointer.md

   // Cast uninitialized memory to a typed pointer. let pInt = rawPtr.cast(to: UnsafeMutablePointer<Int>.self)

-  // Initialize the trivial Int type using assignment. pInt[0] = 42
+  // Initialize the element of trivial `Int` type using assignment,
+  // which also binds the memory's type to `Int`. pInt[0] = 42

   // Skip deinitialization for the trivial Int type.